lucamartucci/lucamartucci.github.io/_posts/2019-10-29-LearnCrypto01.md

 ---
 I'm starting to study cryptography and would like to make some notes.
 I'll mainly follow Yevgeniy Dodis' notes at this [link](https://cs.nyu.edu/courses/fall08/G22.3210-001/index.html).
 Additionally, I also refer to other great notes in the following to cover more discussions.

 These notes will mostly focus on proofs and discussion on definitions and other details for the purpose of better understanding.
-Proofs are often based on the original notes, but I try to present in some equivalent ways as exercise.
+Proofs are often based on the original notes, but I usually try to prove first as exercise.
 In some situations I also construct proofs to complete originally omitted proofs.

 [1] Rafail Ostrovsky.
 Foundation of Cryptography. http://web.cs.ucla.edu/~rafail/PUBLIC/OstrovskyDraftLecNotes2010.pdf
 [2] R. Pass and A. Shelat.
 A Course in Cryptography. http://www.cs.cornell.edu/courses/cs4830/2010fa/lecnotes.pdf